 The Consortium for Cancer Implementation Science (CCIS) focuses on cancer control priorities, cross-collaboration, and innovative solutions in implementation science (IS).
 CCIS seeks to develop a new approach for the field to work together to address key challenges and identify and develop new areas of investigation toward advancing the IS agenda in cancer control.

 To support the ongoing efforts of the Consortium for Cancer Implementation Science a collection of public goods, widely available tools and resources, have been developed by the action groups to address key challenges and advance the implementation science agenda in cancer.

-The 2021 CCIS meeting will focus on lessons learned in IS from COVID-19, and re-emerging and moving forward from the pandemic.
-The event will feature a variety of presentations and discussion sessions, as well as pre-work to encourage more engagement and discussion during each virtual session meeting.
+The 2021 CCIS meeting focused on lessons learned in IS from COVID-19, and re-emerging and moving forward from the pandemic.
+The event featured a variety of presentations and discussion sessions, as well as pre-work to encourage more engagement and discussion during each virtual session meeting.

 2020 CCIS Meeting